Los Angeles County Birding Spots

 Suggestion: Read the Island Packers website and book ahead.
 Dress for cooler weather on the ocean than on land.
 Have seasickness medicine at hand.
 The channel can be rough.

-Which Trip: Santa Cruz Island trip that docks at Prisoner’s Harbor on the island’s north side.
+Which Trip?: Santa Cruz Island trip docking at Prisoner’s Harbor on island’s north side.

 Best Season/time: All year, although seas tend to be rougher in the winter.

-Cost: Day trip to Prisoner’s Harbor is currently $56.
+Cost: Day trip to Prisoner’s Harbor is currently $59 (adult).

 Island Packers Boat Dock: 1691 Spinnaker Drive, Ventura, CA. 93001-4367 Phone: 805-642-6573